DebiasedDTA: A Framework for Improving the Generalizability of Drug-Target Affinity Prediction Models: Introduction

 \section{Introduction}

 Proteins and chemicals interact with each other by following fundamental physicochemical principles, and a complete understanding of these principles would allow the accurate prediction of protein-chemical interactions.
-In the absence of such an understanding, machine learning approaches that rely on the available knowledge space of large interaction datasets can help to rapidly identify high-affinity protein-chemical pairs in the vast combination space by learning affinity prediction patterns from affinity measurements for millions of protein-chemical pairs.
-However, it is impossible or infeasible to have a representative sampling of the entire combination space and thus the currently available datasets sample only portions of this space.
-Therefore, machine learning algorithms that are trained on these available datasets are prone to learn some spurious relationships that are specific to those datasets and that are not generalizable to the wider distribution (e.g., presence of sulfur may separate most actives and inactives of a target in a dataset, even though it is not a major determinant of binding affinity in general) \citep{bietz2015discriminative, chaput2016benchmark, wallach2018most, sieg2019need}.
-Previous work suggests that these potentially misleading spurious patterns may be relatively easier for prediction models to pick up and can reduce their generalizability to novel proteins and chemicals, for which the learned patterns are non-applicable \citep{chen2019hidden, tran2020lit, yang2020predicting, boyles2020learning, ozccelik2020chemboost}.
-The problem of overcoming dataset biases in generalization performance have been studied under various concepts in machine learning literature, including but not limited to ``learning under distribution shifts'', ``domain generalization'', and ``out-of-distribution generalization'' \citep{kouwReviewDomain2021}.
+Without such an understanding, machine learning approaches that rely on the available knowledge space of large interaction datasets can help to rapidly identify high-affinity protein-chemical pairs in the vast combination space by learning affinity patterns from measurements for millions of protein-chemical pairs.
+However, a representative sampling of the entire combination space is impossible or infeasible, and thus the available datasets explore only portions of this space \citep{mestres2008data}.
+Therefore, machine learning algorithms that are trained on these available datasets are prone to learn some spurious relationships that are specific to those datasets and that are not generalizable to whole combination space (e.g., the presence of sulfur may separate most actives and inactives of a target in a dataset, even though it is not a major determinant of binding affinity in general) \citep{bietz2015discriminative,chaput2016benchmark,wallach2018most,sieg2019need}.
+Previous work suggests that these potentially misleading spurious patterns may be relatively easier for prediction models to pick up and can reduce their generalizability to novel proteins and chemicals, for which the learned patterns are non-applicable \citep{chen2019hidden,tran2020lit,yang2020predicting,boyles2020learning,ozccelik2020chemboost}.
+The problem of overcoming dataset biases in generalization performance has been studied under various concepts in machine learning literature, including but not limited to ``learning under distribution shifts'', ``domain generalization'', and ``out-of-distribution generalization'' \citep{kouwReviewDomain2021}.
+The fact that models can pick up on spurious, simple relationships that would lead their predictions to suffer in terms of generalizability has been observed in the wider machine learning field as well \citep{xiao2020noise,shah2020pitfalls,geirhos2020shortcut}.